raminjafary/nuxt-cache-module/README.md

 }
 ```

-Components caching is also possible with the `cache` component.
+Component caching is also possible with the `cache` component.
 The default TTL is 60 seconds.
 You can configure `ttl` in module option.
 A unique `id` and `timestamp` is used as cache key.

 ```vue